ilia-abbasi/github-user-activity/README.md

 each commit that has been pushed by that user, these include the emails of other people who have contributed to the user's repositories.

+Only events created within the past 30 days will be included and no more than 300 events will be shown.

 ## Installation

 1. Clone the repository: